Institutional Rate for groups: $400 (happy to discuss; please inquire at email@example.com)

 even if you’re still in graduate school, newly updated for COVID19

-conditions.
+conditions and beyond.
 We start with the newly emerging COVID19 job market

 conditions, and the feelings of fear, grief and loss that accompany the